G-S-Baz/3D-MRI-viewer/README.md

 * striatum_viewer_supporting_functions.py - a set of functions that the program is utilizing for uploading, processing and plotting the MRI \ fMRI data.

 # how to use it
-before activation, user should make sure all dependencuies are installed using the pip install command.
+before activation, user should make sure all dependencies are installed using the pip install command.
+Then, data (2 folders: code & ExampleData) should be downloaded.
-To activate to viewer, the user should run "python .\STR_viewer_main.py" in the cmd.
+To run the program, user should type "python .\STR_viewer_main.py" in the cmd while in the code folder.
 Upon activation, a dialog box asking the user the chose 3 NIFTI file (its a medical imaging file format):
 Example files are given at the ExampleData folder.
 * A probability atals of the left striatum (In the ExampleData: rwSTR_L_prob_mni_non_linear_young.nii).